 Certain services at your business may utilize products during the appointment and you need to track this in your inventory.
 Additionally, the number of units or amount of product that gets used affects the price you charge the client for this service.
 Many businesses also pre-sell product units in bulk for a discount and need a system for tracking their redemption.
 This article walks you through how to set up your Boulevard account so that this product tracking and service pricing process can be fully automated.

-Usage-based pricing is useful for:
+Usage-based products are useful for:

-Things to Note
+Things to note:

-In emails and receipts, clients do not see how many units of product were used in their service.
-They only see the total price they were charged for the service, including the products that were used.
+• In emails and receipts, clients do not see how many units of product were used in their service; they only see the total price they were charged for the service, including the products that were used

-Setting up your Products and Services
+Setting up Usage-Based Products and Services

-In the Products section of your Manage Business settings, select This product can be used when performing a service.
-Setting the Product Price is important only if you intend on selling this product retail as well.
-Setting the Default Unit Cost is important for reporting to know how much you generally pay when ordering each unit of this product.
+1. In the Products section of your Manage Business settings, select "This product can be used when performing a service."
+Setting the Product Price is important if you intend to sell the product as retail.
+Setting the Default Unit Cost is important for reporting how much you generally pay when ordering each unit of this product.

-In the Services section of your Manage Business settings, select any service and navigate to the Options tab (*The “Enable service add-ons” check-box needs to be turned on under Manage → Details in order for you to see the “option” tab in your services).
-Under Product Usage, specify what product this service uses when performed.
+3. Under Product Usage, specify what product this service uses when performed.
 Set the Price Per Item to define how much each unit that is used contributes to the overall service price.
 The Default Quantity field sets a default number of units that are typically used during this service.

 NOTE: This amount affects this service’s display price in the Self-Booking Overlay and any calculated cancellation fees and booking deposits.